 Original Medicare consists of Part AMedicare Part A, also called "hospital insurance," covers the care you receive while admitted to the hospital, skilled nursing facility, or other inpatient services.
-Medicare Part A is one of the pain parts of Original Medicare. and Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
+Medicare Part A is part of Original Medicare. and Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
 Sometimes called "medical insurance," Part B helps pay for the Medicare-approved services you receive..

 Many Original Medicare beneficiaries also enroll in Part DMedicare Prescription Drug Plan (Part D) is prescription drug coverage for people enrolled in Medicare.
-Part D is optional and is offered by private insurance companies. and MedigapMedicare Supplement Insurance (Medigap) are policies designed to provide coverage that Original Medicare (Parts A and B) do not.
+Part D is optional and is offered by private insurance companies. and MedigapMedicare Supplement Insurance (Medigap) is designed to provide coverage that Original Medicare (Parts A and B) does not.
 Medigap policies are purchased in addition to Original Medicare and have their own monthly premiums you'll need to pay. to increase their coverage and help with costs.

 Medicare Advantage is an alternative to Original Medicare that offers at least the same amount of coverage.
 Enrollees usually get Part D included, as well as vision and hearing coverage.